AMD: A History of Advanced Marketing Deception

 Buyer beware

-In the competitive landscape of computer hardware, Advanced Micro Devices (AMD) has had its fair share of setbacks.
+In the competitive landscape of computer hardware, Advanced Micro Devices (AMD) has had its fair share of setbacks and reliability issues.

-In this retrospective, we delve into AMD’s history of product failures, examining the lessons learned and the implications for the industry, including why Mr. Robot and many other expert builders do not offer AMD builds.
+In this retrospective, we delve into their history of failure, examining the lessons learned and implications for the industry, including why Mr. Robot and many other expert builders avoid AMD builds.

 AMD has a long history of litigation with former (and current) partner and x86 creator Intel.[290][291][292]